Nate Warren Nate Warren

 My sixth playthrough clicked.
 The instructions sounded like poetry.
 The cards and the markers danced across the map with ease.
 I won the first battle in two moves, taking the baddie’s character card per the Barbarian’s skills.

 I entered the dungeon again the next day, determined to remember all the rules and give it my best shot.
-I get extremely lucky with my equipment cards.
+I got extremely lucky with my equipment cards.
 In the initial draw I received a King of Hearts and Jack of Spades.
 As a Barbarian, the Jack of Spades let me defeat nearly all of the early baddies in two turns and — another Barbarian perk — allowed me to take the character card as a reward.
 I had a stacked hand of equipment and items by the time I got to the Boss.

 I was sure that I would win, even without the doubled attacks.
-But when I drew a Wight, my confidence in my victory wavered.
+But when I drew a Wight, my confidence wavered.
 Using the Deadly Riposte ability, I slightly damaged the Boss Wight on the first turn with a block, moving two down on the health bar and landing on a two-card refresh spot.
 After three more turns my collection of equipment was diminished and it looked like Boss Wight would be my demise again.
-But I used a strength potion and refreshed all of my equipment.
+But I used a Strength potion and refreshed all of my equipment.
 Two more rounds and I was victorious, for real.
 I had won the game and defeated my self-doubt.
 Suck it, Boss Wight!

 52 Realms: Adventures - Map 1 “Tomb of the Ever-Wandering Soul” proved I can learn a new skill and even have a little bit of success with it in time.
 Now that I know the world of tabletop gaming isn’t as impenetrable as I once thought, I’m looking forward to learning my next game, and maybe even getting the second map for 52 Realms: Adventures.